The K2view TDM has the following components:

 When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to its LU definitions.
 Fabric creates and maintains a separate MicroDB for each entity (LUI).
 This has several advantages:

 A TDM task can provision selected tables with or without Business Entities.
-The tables are extracted from the source environment and can stored in Fabric.
+The tables are extracted from the source environment and can be stored in Fabric.
 The tables that are stored in Fabric can be later loaded into selected target environments.

 Click here for more information about TDM Tables implementation.